jgkramer/jgkramer.github.io/_drafts/post6_gigawatt.md

 - **Global Energy Consumption**.
 BP's [Statistical Review of World Energy 2022] reported that global primary energy consumption was 595 exajoules (EJ), 31 EJ above 2020 and 8 EJ higher than the pre-COVID 2019 levels.

 - **Utility Bills**.
 Electricity customers are generally billed in cents per kilowatt-hour (kWh).
 Utility natural gas seems to be more varied: in Connecticut I was billed per "CCF" (hundred cubic feet).
 In Nevada I am billed per "Therm" (100,000 BTU).
-In the U.K., natural gas is billed per kWh.
+In Europe, natural gas is typicallyd billed per kWh.
 In Australia, billing for gas is in megajoules (MJ).
 Heating oil is sold in gallons.

 This is heavy.